andresangelini/andresangelini.github.io/_posts/2018-09-24-Browser-support-for-SVG-stacks.md

 <div class='board board--type-sign sign'></div>
 ```

 Now that we have a better idea of how to compansate for the lack of **detects** for a given feature, let's make a brief stop here to give our poor overloaded brains some time to digest and process all this amazing new knowledge we have just acquired.
-In the next post, we will introduce yet another Sass feature: **mixins**.
+In the [next post][ch-15], we will introduce yet another Sass feature: **mixins**.

+[ch-1]: ../Making-a-responsive-medieval-board-with-SVG-stacks
+[ch-2]: ../Making-an-SVG-stretch
+[ch-3]: ../Inverting-SVG-elements
+[ch-4]: ../Rotating-SVG-elements
+[ch-5]: ../Clipping-SVG-elements
+[ch-6]: ../Improving-organization-with-defs
+[ch-7]: ../Namespacing
+[ch-8]: ../Styling-an-SVG
+[ch-9]: ../Using-SVG-patterns
+[ch-10]: ../Clipping-SVG-elements-with-complex-shapes
+[ch-11]: ../Using-an-SVG-stack-with-fragment-identifiers
+[ch-12]: ../Getting-Sassy-with-the-board
+[ch-13]: ../When-Sass-met-BEM
+[ch-14]: ../Browser-support-for-SVG-stacks
+[ch-15]: ../Sass-mixins-for-SVG-stacks
+[ch-16]: ../Combining-modernizr-detects
+[ch-17]: ../Tiling-with-Sass
+[ch-18]: ../Error-handling-in-Sass
 [Can I Use]: https://caniuse.com/
 [Cross Browser Testing]: https://crossbrowsertesting.com/
 [browser sniffing]: https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/JavaScript#Using_bad_browser_sniffing_code